waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

     This provides the Argon2 password hashing algorithm.
 It uses the C reference implementation.

 cryptography
-    I am using this for AES-256 (symmetric) encryption, to encrypted a web login cookie.
+    I am using this for AES-256 (symmetric) encryption, to encrypt a web login cookie.
 It uses openssl for encryption.

 python-daemon
-    This provides an easy APT for making a Python program run as a Unix daemon.
+    This provides an easy API for making a Python program run as a Unix daemon.

 d3.js
     This is a graphics library for web clients.
 I am currently only using it for pan and zoom of scalable vector graphics (SVG) that is the format of the argument graph.
 It could be used to draw alternative layouts of the argument graph on the client-side if desired, especially when accompanied by *d3-graphviz*.